 What's your best live memory ?
 And why ?

-In studio, what was the ambiance for the album FLIGHTLESS ?...etc.…
+In studio, what was the atmosphere for your new album ?...etc.…

 How does it work for the design of the CD ? and why this title ?

 The booklet pictures were taken by Michał Biel while we were doing together photo session for Disorder / Disorder Deconstructed albums.
 I had an idea already for these pictures and they waited then 2 years for the album release.
 Yet with main cover I had a vision to do something completely different, what would work well with the album title.
 I asked my friend ftr to create these layers, showed him some different stuff similar to what I wanted to achieve and here we are now with this really great dual artwork.

 The title is inspired by J. Robert Oppenheimer.
 Main thing was the extreme light (from the sun, or maybe from nuclear bomb?) that enlightens you, yet at the same time it can consume you.
 The title song is trying in some way to grab this splendour of the radiance and I tried to form this whole idea into the endless sound.